-INFINITE ZONE SWITCHES
+INFINITE ZONE SWITCHES (Manual)

+NOTE: Infinite Zone switches are on manual kilns only.
 Each section of the kiln has an input control switch provided on the instrument panel.
 This type of switch will give you infinite control over the rate of speed of the firing.
 You can fire as slowly as you like, or as fast as the kiln is capable of attaining a certain temperature.
 Since this switch controls the amount of electrical current coming into the kiln, you can also maintain a desired temperature manually.
 (This requires a pyrometer system, as you must be able to know what degree or temperature the kiln is set for).
 At the desired temperature, you simply turn the switch knob until the needle on the pyrometer is stationary.
 This is the procedure to balance out the heat input against the heat loss.
 LOW means a 22 1/2% on time setting, MEDIUM means a 50% on time setting and High a 100% on time setting on the infinite control switch.
-A 240-volt Infinite Switch can replace a 208-volt switch.
+A 240-volt Infinite Switch can replace a 208volt switch.
 The timing is slightly different but negligible for the purposes of controlling the kiln.